John 3:17 and a Translation That Might Work

 About

-God Didn’t Say That is an online forum for discussing translations, and mistranslations, of the Bible.
+God Didn’t Say That (@GodDidntSayThat) is an online forum for discussing the Bible and its translations, mistranslations, interpretations, and misinterpretations.

-Dr. Joel M. Hoffman is the chief translator for the ten-volume series My People’s Prayer Book and author of And God Said: How Translations Conceal the Bible’s Original Meaning.
+Dr. Joel M. Hoffman is the chief translator for the ten-volume series My People’s Prayer Book, author of And God Said: How Translations Conceal the Bible’s Original Meaning, and editor of The Unabridged Bible.
+Writing under “J.M.
+Hoffman,” he is author of the thriller series The Warwick Files.
 He holds a PhD in theoretical linguistics and has taught at Brandeis University and HUC-JIR in New York City.
 He presents widely to churches, synagogues, and other groups. more…

 Have a question or a topic you’d like addressed?
 Click on “About” here or to the far upper right and leave a comment.